How to troubleshoot a faulty pond or aquarium airpump

 All airpumps suck atmospheric air into the pump body before pushing it out at pressure via the outlet(s).
 Lift up the pump and look underneath to locate the air inlet.
 If there is a felt pad it may need cleaning or replacing.
 Check that the inlet isn’t obstructed when the airpump is placed back down.
 This can shorten the lifespan of an air pump.

-This isn’t for every fishkeeper, but airpumps can be opened up and serviced.
-Disconnect from the power supply first and then use a screwdriver to remove the screws in the pump body and lift off the pump’s outer casing.
+This isn’t for every fishkeeper, but just like pond pumps, airpumps can be opened up and serviced.
+Disconnect from the electrical supply first and then use a screwdriver to remove the screws in the pump body and lift off the pump’s outer casing.

 Inside is a rubber diaphragm on a metal arm.
 Twin outlet pumps will have two diaphragms and two arms.
 Check the diaphragm for signs of wear and tear, and damage.
 Depending on make and model, spare diaphragms and service kits may be available for pond airpumps, but for aquarium pumps its quicker and easier to replace the whole pump.